 Don Draper drinks Gentian.
 So did the famous Roman philosopher Pliny the Elder.
 And before that, so did the ancient Egyptians.
 Papyrus recipes with Gentian date to more than 1200 BC.

-The Romans used Gentian to make an ancient remedy called “Theriac.”
+The Romans used Gentian to make an ancient mixture called “Theriac.”
 This was a paste made of bitter herbs and honey.
-They used it to treat almost any ailment or poison—you name it and you could find an ancient Roman using Theriac to treat it.
-But mostly, it was used for digestive complaints.
+They used it to support almost all body systems, but mostly it was used to support the digestion.*

-By the renaissance, Gentian moved from cure-all ingredient to its modern role as a digestive aid.
-Gentian’s bitter compounds promote salivation, and in turn, support the body’s natural digestive mechanisms.
-So the herb became a star ingredient in digestif (before the meal) and aperitif (after the meal) liquors.
+By the renaissance, Gentian moved from a mostly-used ingredient to its modern role specific to digestion.
+Bitter tastes jump start the body’s natural digestive mechanisms.* So the herb became a star ingredient in aperitif (before the meal) and digestif (after the meal) liquors.
 The bracing bitter flavor of Gentian was exactly the point.
 It balanced out the other sweet and floral flavors.
 Nowadays you can find Gentian in Campari, Aperol, Suze and hundreds of other liquors.

 Which gets us back to where you can find Gentian in your own home.
 Gentian is a star ingredient in cocktail bitters.
 You get a few drops of Gentian whenever you order a Manhattan, Moscow Mule, Negroni or Don Draper’s favorite Old-Fashioned.